ddarshney/Microsoft_TEAMS_Meet/README.md

 # Microsoft_TEAMS_Meet

-A Web Application made during the Microsoft Engage Mentorship Programme that offer you to have a multi-user video conversation using WebRTC and Socket.io.
+A video conference Web Application made during the Microsoft Engage Mentorship Programme 2021 that offer you to have a multi-user video conversation using WebRTC and Socket.io.

+## 📕 Agile methodology used :

 ## Getting Started